openstack/keystone/README.md

     $ ./examples/echo/bin/echod
     $ python examples/echo/echo_client.py

-NOTE: NOT ALL TESTS CONVERTED TO NEW MODEL YET.
-MANY FAIL.
-THIS WILL BE ADDRESSED SOON.

 #### Unit Tests
 Prepare to run unit tests by changing to the unit test directory: